Saturday, September 17, 2011

 1991: Adults made "(Everything I Do) I Do It for You" by Bryan Adams #1 for a seventh week on the AC chart.

-1994: The Temptations received a star on the Hollywood Walk of Fame.
+1994: The Temptations received a star on the Hollywood Walk of Fame at 7060 Hollywood Boulevard.

-1995: Nine Inch Nails and David Bowie performed in Hartford, Connecticut.
+1995: Nine Inch Nails and David Bowie performed at Meadows Music Theater in Hartford, Connecticut.

-1995: Earth, Wind & Fire received a star on the Hollywood Walk of Fame.
+1995: Earth, Wind & Fire received a star on the Hollywood Walk of Fame at 7080 Hollywood Boulevard.

 1996: Los Del Rio spent a seventh week at #1 with "Macarena" and it was nowhere near done.
 The only new Top 10 song was "It's All Coming Back to Me Now" from Celine Dion, which moved from 12 to 7.

-1997: Pete Townshend unveiled an English Heritage Blue Plaque at 23 Brook Street, Mayfair London, the location where Jimi Hendrix lived in 1968 and 1969.
+1997: Pete Townshend unveiled an English Heritage Blue Plaque at 23 Brook Street in London, the location where Jimi Hendrix lived in 1968 and 1969.
 Hendrix was the first rock star to be awarded with the Plaque.

 1998: Metallica began work on the album Garage Inc.

-1999: The Strokes debuted at the Spiral in New York City.
+1999: The Strokes debuted at the Spiral in Manhattan, New York.

-2000: Sheryl Crow, Paul Simon, Glenn Frey, Don Henley and Crosby, Stills & Nash performed at a fundraiser for Democratic presidential candidate Al Gore at Radio City Music Hall in New York City.
+2000: Sheryl Crow, Paul Simon, Glenn Frey, Don Henley, Crosby, Stills & Nash and Bette Midler performed at a fundraiser for Democratic presidential candidate Al Gore at Radio City Music Hall in Manhattan, New York.

-2002: Gwen Stefani of No Doubt married Gavin Rossdale of Bush at St. Paul's church in London.
+2002: Gwen Stefani of No Doubt married Gavin Rossdale of Bush at St. Paul's Cathedral in London.

 2003: Britney Spears made a surprise appearance at Palms Hotel in Las Vegas, Nevada.

-2003: Gerry Marsden from Gerry & the Pacemakers had triple heart bypass surgery.
+2003: Gerry Marsden from Gerry & the Pacemakers had triple heart bypass surgery in Liverpool, England.

-2006: Marianne Faithfull announced she was being treated for breast cancer.
+2006: Marianne Faithfull announced through her publicist that she was being treated for breast cancer.

 2007: The movie Across the Universe, inspired by the Beatles' song, opened in theaters.